 As soon as your mould is ready, we will phone you to confirm the start date of your treatment.
-We will also ask you whether you would prefer to have this treatment as an inpatient or an outpatient.

-Before your first treatment the radiographer will explain the treatment and give you some written skin care instructions that you can keep and refer to at any time.
+Before your first treatment, the radiographer will explain the treatment and give you some written skin care instructions that you can keep and refer to at any time.

 If you have any queries at all about your mould room preparation, please ring 0161 446 3525.

 Brachytherapy treatment delivers radiotherapy accurately to the tumour and to a small area of normal tissue around the tumour.
 This very accurate and localised treatment means that we treat the area that we need to which reduces side effects and gives a good long-term cosmetic effect.

 The size and shape depends on the area of your body being treated and your doctor will discuss this with you in detail.